LernSax

 Transform LernSax into a modern communication tool to help parents stay connected, informed, and confidently involved in their child’s school life.

-After identifying three core user groups—the first-time school parent, parent representative, and part-time parent—I was able to better understand their needs and make initial design decisions that focused on the core issues.
+After identifying three parent user groups—the first-time school parent, parent representative, and part-time parent—I was able to better understand their unique needs and make initial design decisions around the core issues.

 Alma, 32

-With an iterative process, I addressed parents’ needs by focusing on core feature design.
+The iterative process addressed parents’ needs by focusing on core feature design.

 Feature highlights: HOME